ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

-Http3Transport satisfies all of the security requirements imposed by [QUIC-TRANSPORT] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the the client is potentially untrusted.
+Http3Transport satisfies all of the security requirements imposed by [QUIC-TRANSPORT] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the client is potentially untrusted.
 Since HTTP/3 is QUIC-based, a lot of the analysis in [WEBTRANSPORT-QUIC] applies here.